AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Ethylene Propylene Diene Monomer Rubber(EPDM): Sheets of EPDM will be used as seals to cover the holes in the entrance and exit plates during backwash.
 EPDM will also be used in maintaining water tightness when potentially using gaskets for sealing.

 PVC Sheets: Sheets will be cut into the forms of the shelves, entrance/exit plates, and the filter shelf holders.

-Aluminum gaskets: May be used to seal the entrance/exit plates to the acrylic box
+(McMaster-Carr)

+Aluminum Angle Iron: Stabilizer for one version of the gasket system.

-1/8" Router Bit: Router will be used to cut holes in PVC
+1/8" Router Bit: Router will be used to cut holes in PVC (McMaster-Carr)

-CNC Machine: The machine will be used to create stencils to assist in the fabrication of the PVC filter model.

-Stainless Steel Phillips Screw, Washer, Split Lock Washer, Hex Nut- These components will be used to fasten the gasket securely to the tank.
+Stainless Steel Phillips Screw, Washer, Split Lock Washer, Hex Nut: These components will be used to fasten the gasket system securely to the tank.
+(McMaster-Carr)

 <div class="alert alert-block alert-danger">
 Include where to get these from?